franollf/franollf/README.md

 **Hi there I'm Franoll!**

-I'm a First Year CS student at SFU who loves building productivity projects.
+I'm a First Year CS student at SFU who loves building projects and expanding their knowledge.
 Proficient in HTML, CSS, and Python, and currently learning Java.

 🚀 Current Projects